Latent Agents in Networks: Estimation and Targeting: An Estimator for Large Networks

 and Algorithm 1 can be adjusted accordingly.
 This generalization is of interest as it allows for covering a different set of applications.
 However, its analysis poses interesting technical challenges.
 The analysis of that new estimator would combine the analysis developed here and the analysis of high-dimensional linear instrumental variables developed in \cite{belloni2017simultaneous}.
 This is being pursued in a companion work \citet{ata2018IVnetwork}. \Halmos \end{remark} }

-{ \begin{remark}[Variation in Prices for Latent Agents] {In this paper, we consider the case in which the prices that the latent agents are exposed to are fixed.
-Suppose that this is not the case, and the prices of the latent agents evolve with respect to a stochastic process $\{p_L^{(t)}\}$.
-Then, provided that observable agents do not have access to these prices or do not find them unfavorable, we can use a similar characterization to Lemma~\ref{lem:firstOrderO} to express observable agents' consumption as ${y}_O^{(t)}=\tilde{v}_O-H^{-1} {p}_O^{(t)}+\tilde{ \varepsilon}_O^{(t)}$, where $\tilde{v}_O := H^{-1} {a}_O-H^{-1} S_{OL} ( {a}_L - E[{p}_L])$ (analogous to \eqref{eq:defVo}) and
+{ \begin{remark}[Variation in Covariates for Latent Agents] {In this paper, we consider the case in which the covariates that the latent agents are exposed to are fixed.
+As discussed in Section \ref{se:applications}, this is natural in the advertising/pricing applications we focus on.
+That said, our results could be obtained under weaker conditions.
+Specifically, suppose that the covariates of the latent agents evolve with respect to a stochastic process $\{p_L^{(t)}\}$.
+Then, we can use a similar characterization to Lemma~\ref{lem:firstOrderO} to express observable agents' outcome as ${y}_O^{(t)}=\tilde{v}_O-H^{-1} {p}_O^{(t)}+\tilde{ \varepsilon}_O^{(t)}$, where $\tilde{v}_O := H^{-1} {a}_O-H^{-1} S_{OL} ( {a}_L - E[{p}_L])$ (analogous to \eqref{eq:defVo}) and

 An inspection of the proofs reveals that it suffices to have $E[\tilde\varepsilon_{O}\mid p_O ] = 0$ for the arguments (and the results of this section) to go through (after replacing $v_O$ with $\tilde{v}_O$).
 For example, this is achieved if the variation in $p_O$ is introduced in a randomized experiment, which is possible in many online platforms.
 In observational studies, additional considerations may be needed to justify this condition, since it imposes a restriction on the relation between $p_L$ and $p_O$, e.g., $E[ p_L - E[p_L] | p_O ] = 0$.
 When such a condition does not hold, it becomes a source of endogeneity, in which case the comments in Remark \ref{rem:Endogenous} become relevant. } \Halmos \end{remark} }